Paramodular Abelian Varieties of Odd Conductor: Introduction

-\begin{Con} There is a one-to-one correspondence between isogeny classes of abelian surfaces $A_{/\Q}$ of conductor $N$ with $\End_{\Q} A=\Z $ and weight 2 newforms $f$ on $K(N)$ with rational eigenvalues\footnote{$f$ is taken up to scalar multiplication!}, not in the span of the Gritsenko lifts, such that $L(A,s)=L(f,s).$ The $\ell$-adic representations associated to $f$ should be isomorphic to those of the Tate module of $A$ for any $\ell$ prime to $N.$ \end{Con}
+\begin{Con} There is a one-to-one correspondence between isogeny classes of abelian surfaces $A_{/\Q}$ of conductor $N$ with $\End_{\Q} A=\Z $ and weight 2 {\em non-lifts} $f$ on $K(N)$ with rational eigenvalues, up to scalar multiplication.
+Moreover, the L-series of $A$ and $f$ should agree and the $\ell$-adic representation of $\T_\ell(A)\otimes\Q_\ell$ should be isomorphic to those associated to $f$ for any $\ell$ prime to $N.$ \end{Con}